Travelling (especially long-haul) wreaks havoc on my hair, face and body.

 I try to do a face mask once a week.

-Some of my favourites include Planet Spa mud face masks such as this new Volcanic Iceland mask I’ve been using, as well as most fresh face masks from Lush (all totally natural and have tons of benefits depending on your needs).
+Some of my favourites include Planet Spa face masks, as well as most fresh face masks from Lush (all totally natural and have tons of benefits depending on your needs).
 I love the Brazened Honey one for its rejuvenating effects to brighten skin!

 Another of my favourites is the Lanocreme Manuka Honey face masks I’ve recently splurged on.
 At about £3 per mask, these are a luxury just for post travels as opposed to every week.